SURFnet/eduxchange-eu-tech-docs/gradereturn.md

 ### The `ext` Object and Teaching Person

-For administrative transparency, use the `ext` (extension) object to include the name of the examiner or teacher responsible for the grade.
+For administrative transparency, use the `ext` (extension) object to include the name of the examiner or teacher responsible for the grade as `responsibleTeachers`.

 See [the eduxchange profile](https://openonderwijsapi.nl/#/technical/consumers-and-profiles/eduxchange)